ethers-io/ethers.js/docs/v5/api/utils/strings/README.md

 #### Note

 This function correctly splits each **user-perceived character** into its codepoint, accounting for surrogate pairs.
-This should not be confused with `string.split("")`, which destroys surrogate pairs, spliting between each UTF-16 codeunit instead.
+This should not be confused with `string.split("")`, which destroys surrogate pairs, splitting between each UTF-16 codeunit instead.

 #### *ethers* . *utils* . **toUtf8String**( aBytesLike [ , onError = error ] ) => *string*